-To ensure: i) Open Source compliance responsibilities have beenare effectively assigned supported and resourced and ii) policies and supporting processes are regularly updated to accommodate changes in Open Source compliance best practices.
+To ensure: i) Open Source compliance responsibilities have beenare effectively assignedsupported and resourced and ii) policies and supporting processes are regularly updated to accommodate changes in Open Source compliance best practices.

-Goal 3:3.0 Review and Approve Open Source Content Review and Approval
+Goal 3:3.0 Review and Approve Open Source ContentReview and Approval

-3.1 A process exists for creating and managing a bill of materials which includes each Open Source component (and its Identified Licenses) from which the Supplied Software is comprised.
+3.1 A process exists for creating and managing an Open Source component bill of materials which includes each component (and its Identified Licenses) from which the Supplied Software is comprised.

-- 3.1.1 A documented procedure for identifying, tracking and archiving information about the collection of Open Source components from which a the Supplied Software release is comprised. - □ 3.1.2 Open Source component records for each\the\Supplied Software release\which demonstrates the documented procedure was properly followed.
+- □ 3.1.1 A documented procedure for identifying, tracking and archiving information about the collection of Open Source components from which a Supplied Software release is comprised. - □ 3.1.2 Open Source component records for each Supplied Software release which demonstrates the documented procedure was properly followed.